-We the directors understand that your time is very valuable; therefore, we will communicate with you as far in advance as possible for any events, rehearsals, performances, and contest.
+We the directors understand that your time is very valuable; therefore, we will communicate with you as far in advance as possible for any events, rehearsals, performances, and contests.
 We will communicate this with students and parents in a variety of ways.
 It will often be verbal; also, there is an online calendar accessible through the District website.
-We will do our best to construct the calendar so that major orchestra events, such as concerts, do not fall on school-sponsored events.
-For the varsity, non-varsity, and sub-non-varsity orchestras, we will develop a schedule for section rehearsals that will minimize or even eliminate conflicts with before and after school athletic practices, as well as game days.
+We will do our best to construct the calendar so that major theatre events, such as performances, do not fall on school-sponsored events.
+We will develop a schedule for section rehearsals that will minimize or even eliminate conflicts with before and after school athletic practices, as well as game days.
 However, please keep in mind that performances take priority over a "practice" of any other activity.
-The sectional schedules for the varsity, non-varsity, and sub-non-varsity orchestras will be different.
+The regular production rehearsal schedule will be different.
 If or when conflicts arise, please understand the necessity of informing the directors well in advanced.
 This will give time to resolve or work around conflicts in a timely manner.
 In return, the directors pledge to you that we will do the same.
 We will also attempt to work around other campus activities but cannot guarantee that there will be no conflicts.

-What the Parent brings to Orchestra
+What the Parent brings to Theatre

-Parents play an integral role in the success of our orchestral program as well.
-Parents can be sure that everyone understands the expectations and important dates by reading through the orchestra handbook, discussing it with the orchestra member, and reviewing it during the school year.
-Concert attendance is key to encouraging a student's success.
-Children enjoy showing off their musical skills by performing for parents and friends.
-Parents enjoy listening to improving musical performances where they can notice improvement and admire their child's hard work knowing that their investment in quality instruments and private lessons is beneficial.
+Parents play an integral role in the success of our theatre program as well.
+Parents can be sure that everyone understands the expectations and important dates by reading through the theatre handbook, discussing it with your student, and reviewing it during the school year.
+Performance and rehearsal attendance is key to encouraging a student's success.
+Children enjoy showing off their talents by performing for parents and friends.
+Parents enjoy attending performances where they can notice improvement and admire their child's hard work knowing that their time and efforts are beneficial.